canonical/open-documentation-academy/multipass/Linux.md

 <a href="#heading--install-multipass"><h2 id="heading--install-multipass">Install Multipass</h3></a>

 Multipass is available for Linux, macOs, and Windows.
-To install it on the OS of your choice, please follow the instructions given [here](https://multipass.run/docs/how-to-guides).
+To install it on the OS of your choice, please follow the instructions given in this [how-to-guides](https://multipass.run/docs/how-to-guides).
 Note that this tutorial demonstrates how to use Multipass on Linux, specifically Ubuntu, but the experience on any OS should be similar.

 <a href="#heading--create-and-use-a-basic-instance"><h2 id="heading--create-and-use-a-basic-instance">Create and use a basic instance</h2></a>